TutorialsLast Updated Sep 6, 20247 min read

 eb init -p python-3.9 exchangeRatesApi

-If you do not have the credentials already configured, you would be prompted to provide the aws-access-id and aws-secret-key.
+If you do not have the credentials already configured, you will be prompted to provide the aws-access-id and aws-secret-key.
 Enter the values contained in the downloaded CSV file from the previous step.
 This creates a .elasticbeanstalk folder with a config.yml file containing AWS EB configurations.

-Create a new AWS EB Environment
+Create a new AWS Elastic Beanstalk environment

 Create a new environment using this command: